slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"At high tide the fish eats ants; at low tide the ants eat fish."
 -- Proverb*

+> *"One should not be too straightforward.
+Go & see the forest.
+The straight trees are cut down, the crooked ones are left standing."
+-- Kautilya [-375]*

 > *"It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change."
--- Charles Darwin*
+-- Charles Darwin [1809]*

 > *"Be the change you want to see in the world."
--- Mahatma Gandhi*
+-- Mahatma Gandhi [1869]*

+> *"The most important thing to do if you find yourself in a hole is to stop digging."
+-- Warren Buffett [1930]*

 > *"Your life does not get better by chance, it gets better by change."
--- Jim Rohn*
+-- Jim Rohn [1930]*

+> *"You don’t do well by trying to be right; it is impossible for humans.
+You do well by figuring out when you’re wrong faster than others do."
+-- Nassim Taleb [1960]*

+> *"Everyone has a plan until they get punched in the mouth."
+-- Mike Tyson [1966]*

+> *"The directions to get you anywhere include a few turns:
+Sometimes you need to say YES to everything and be open to growth;
+Sometimes you need to say NO to everything and focus.
+It’s scary to make those direction choices but fear is a great road sign."
+-- Derek Sivers (paraphrased) [1969]*

+> *"The best way, perhaps the only way, to change others is to become an example." (...)
+"Everybody wants to change others.
+Nobody wants to be changed." (...)
+"Everybody likes to conjecture, nobody likes to correct errors." (...)
+"People think they can’t change themselves, but they can.
+People think they can change others, but they can’t." (...)
+"Sometimes it’s easier to change the world than to change people’s minds."
+-- Naval Ravikant [1974]*

 > *"I am a man of fixed and unbending principles, the first of which is to be flexible at all times."
 -- Everett Dirksen*

-> *"One should not be too straightforward.
-Go & see the forest.
-The straight trees are cut down, the crooked ones are left standing."
--- Kautilya*

-> *"The most important thing to do if you find yourself in a hole is to stop digging."
--- Warren Buffett*

 > *"What got you here won’t get you there."
 -- Marshall Goldsmith*